jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 It is better for each piece of code to make as much sense as possible individually.

-“Consistent stupidity is still stupidity.”
+“Consistent stupidity is still stupidity."

 ### False Generic Solution (usually bad)